msalibian/STAT406/Lecture18/README.md

     ## [1] 0.4875

-Better results are obtained with 6 units on the hidden layer and a slightly regularized solution:
+Note that the error rates on the test set are 0.458 and 0.488, which are very high.
+Better results are obtained with 6 units on the hidden layer and a slightly regularized solution.
+As before, use two runs of the training algorithm and look at the corresponding values of the objective function, and the error rates of both NNs on the training and test sets.

 ``` r
 set.seed(123)